MicrosoftDocs/azure-dev-docs/articles/terraform/configure-azure-virtual-desktop.md

 [Learn more about using Terraform in Azure](/azure/terraform)

-In this article, you learn how to build Session Hosts and deploy to an AVD Host Pool with Terraform.
-Host pools are a collection of one or more identical virtual machines within Azure Virtual Desktop tenant environments.
-Each host pool can be associated with multiple RemoteApp groups - one desktop app group - and multiple session hosts.
+This article provides an overview of how to use Terraform to deploy an ARM Azure Virtual Desktop environment, not AVD Classic.

+There are several pre-requisites [requirements for Azure Virtual Desktop](https://docs.microsoft.com/azure/virtual-desktop/overview#requirements)

+New to Azure Virtual Desktop?
+Start with [What is Azure Virtual Desktop?](https://docs.microsoft.com/azure/virtual-desktop/overview#requirements)

+It is assumed that an appropriate platform foundation is already setup which may or may not be the [Enterprise Scale Landing Zone platform foundation.](https://docs.microsoft.com/azure/cloud-adoption-framework/ready/enterprise-scale/implementation#reference-implementation)

 In this article, you learn how to:
 > [!div class="checklist"]

-> * Use Terraform to create an Azure Virtual Desktop workspace
+> - Use Terraform to create an Azure Virtual Desktop workspace
-> * Use Terraform to create an Azure Virtual Desktop host pool
+> - Use Terraform to create an Azure Virtual Desktop host pool
-> * Use Terraform to create an Azure Desktop Application Group
+> - Use Terraform to create an Azure Desktop Application Group
-> * Associate a Workspace and a Desktop Application Group
+> - Associate a Workspace and a Desktop Application Group

 ## 1. Configure your environment